meatclub/projects/Linguica.md

 ### Toughen that Skin

+Now, we need to dry out the Linguiça's external casing to form a pellicle.
+This will provide a tacky surface to which the smoke will adhere during the smoking process, and will also serve as a way for the Linguiça to retain its internal moisture.

 Place 2 cooling racks each over top a baking sheet to catch any drippings.
 Put the Linguiça on the cooling rack.

-Now, we need to dry out the Linguiça's external casing to form a pellicle.
-This will provide a tacky surface to which the smoke will adhere during the smoking process, and will also serve as a way for the Linguiça to retain its internal moisture.

-Place the cooling racks in the refrigerator overnight.
+Place in the refrigerator overnight.

 ### Day 2: Smoke the Linguiça